 Garages and permanent outbuildings

-Repair category -
+-

-Notes NOT APPLICABLE
+NOT APPLICABLE

-Outside areas and boundaries

-Repair category 1
+-

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 2 Notes A section of the stone boundary wall has been taken down due to the removal of a tree.
+The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
-Mature trees will require professional maintenance.